mikegioia/bear-burn-removal/README.md

 ## Notes

-* Will mulligan up to 3 times, throwing hands back that have 1 land or 6/7 lands.
-Tries to optimally bottoms cards after mulligans.
+* Mulligans up to 3 times, throwing hands back that have 1 land or 6/7 lands.
+Tries to optimally bottom cards from mulligans.
 * Creatures do not block at all.
 * All spells are cast at sorcery speed.
-* Maximum deck size is 250 cards
+* Maximum deck size is 250 cards.
 * Simulations ran 100,000 games.
-I didn't notice much different at 1M or higher.
+I didn't notice much difference at 1M or higher.
 Only takes about 30 seconds to run 100k games.

 ## Results